MuriloChianfa/libdynemit/README.md

 > **High-performance C23 library for runtime CPU feature detection and automatic SIMD dispatch**

-Write once, run optimally everywhere. **libdynemit** automatically selects the best SIMD implementation for your CPU at program startup—achieving **up to 16× speedup** with zero runtime overhead.
+Write once, run optimally everywhere. **libdynemit** automatically selects the best SIMD implementation for your CPU at program startup, achieving **up to 16× speedup** with zero runtime overhead depending on the feature implementation.

 ## Performance First